arouyan/lakeFS/docs/integrations/databricks.md

   .parquet(s"s3a://${repo}/${branch}/output-path/")
 ```

-The data is now created in lakeFS as new changes in your branch.
-You can now commit these changes, or revert them.
+The data has now been created in lakeFS as new changes in your branch.
+You can now commit these changes or revert them.

 ## Case Study: SimilarWeb
 See how SimilarWeb integrated [lakeFS with DataBricks](https://similarweb.engineering/data-versioning-for-customer-reports-using-databricks-and-lakefs/).